jitsedesmet/thesis/_papers/thesis-report/chapters/evaluation.typ

 ==== Conclusion Resource Update, No Move

-We can conclude that the cost of an @rdf resource update is two in case of an update that only deletes or adds triples, and three in case of an update that does both deletes and updates.
+We can conclude that the cost of an @rdf resource update is two in the case of an update that only deletes or adds triples, and three in the case of an update that both deletes and updates.

 It should, however, be possible to do it using only two @http requests.